Mima Mounds Natural Area Preserve: Formation theories

-Geography
+Geography and geology

 The mounds were once part of a larger stretch of a prairie ecosystem encompassing approximately 180,000 acre, spanning from present-day Joint Base Lewis–McChord through Chehalis and into Oakville.
 The preserve is located between Capitol State Forest and the community of Littlerock.
+The preserve is listed as either over 600 acre or precisely at 756 acre.